KMKfw/kmk_firmware/README.md

 ## The KMK Team

-KMK is primarily written and maintained by @klardotsh and @kdb424, but contributions are welcome from all, whether it's in the form of code, documentation, hardware designs, feature ideas, or anything else that comes to mind.
+KMK was originally authored by @klardotsh and @kdb424 over the winter of 2018-19, and has been contributed to by numerous others since.
+Contributions are welcome from all, whether it's in the form of code, documentation, hardware designs, feature ideas, or anything else that comes to mind.
 A list of KMK's contributors can be found [on GitHub](https://github.com/KMKfw/kmk_firmware/graphs/contributors).

 > While Adafruit employees and affiliates are occasionally found in the commit